Spring Break Protection with TABC On The Fly

 You may want to offer drink specials for your spring break customers.
 Although drink specials are a great way to attract business, ensuring that they follow TABC regulations is paramount.

 The TABC has rules involving signage, the location of signage, and even wording, that an inexperienced employee can miss.

 One of the primary goals of these rules is to prevent the promotion of over-intoxication.
-Therefore, locations can’t advertise events like drinking competitions or “bottomless” drinks.
+Therefore, your establishment can’t advertise or hold events like drinking competitions or “bottomless” drinks.

 Stay Protected and Learn TABC Rules and Regulations with TABC On The Fly!

 Don’t let spring break become a bad time for your business.
 Do your job professionally and keep yourself, your employees, and your customers protected.
 Doing so has never been easier with the help of TABC On The Fly.
 Our online course is fast, informative, and only $10.99.